Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

 \subsection{Algorithm Flow and Implementation Issues}

-With the two half steps of parameter updates in Section~\ref{label:subsec gradient update}, we are ready to employ SVI to train our rank-adaptive tensorized neural networks.
 The full description of our end-to-end tensorized training with rank determination is shown in Alg.~\ref{alg: training}.
 We iteratively repeat the hybrid parameter updates for a predetermined number of epochs $m$.
+In the following, we discuss some important implementation issues.